 VA pensions aren’t the only complicated matters with which seniors struggle.
 People have a lot of questions about Social Security, says Beth Cooper, administrative assistant.
 “It’s very complicated.”
-Because it’s important to understand all of your options, LBYD counselors can help clients by preparing questions for them to ask and provide a list of materials needed at their appointment.
+Because it’s important to understand all of your options, LBYD counselors can help clients by preparing questions for them to ask and providing a list of materials needed at their appointment.
 Medicare is another minefield that Buttice has experience dealing with.
 His knowledge stems from his certification in Gerontology from the University of Illinois and experience running Medical Reimbursement Services.
 “People are working longer,” he points out.
 “Some aren’t sure when to take Medicare, but they can’t afford to make a mistake.”
-For other financial matters, Buttice sometimes sends clients to Eric Marshall, senior partner at Legacy Investment Services.
+For other financial matters, Buttice sometimes sends clients to Eric Marshall, the senior partner at Legacy Investment Services.
 He can help them manage their investments and plan for the future.
 “We have a strategic alliance with Living By Your Design,” Marshall says.

 Plotting the community map

 Buttice maintains many strategic alliances throughout the area, which is what makes his company so successful in assisting seniors.
 “When clients need care during a challenging time in their lives, Steve’s vast knowledge and resources give them direction,” Marshall says.
 Whether families are working or are far away, it’s often difficult to coordinate.
 That’s where LBYD steps in.
 “He fills a special niche, with services tailored to the individual at a pace that fits them.”
-Medendorp, who has referred several people to LBYD because she says it’s “the only group of its kind in Illinois,” calls it a one-stop shop because of its broad network.
+Medendorp, who has referred several people to LBYD because she says it’s “the only group of its kind in Illinois,” calls it a one-stop-shop because of its broad network.
 “They cover the whole journey.
 They are calm, supportive, and can help in a crisis.”
 Buttice modestly says that his organization merely connects people with other organizations and provides public awareness, but it’s more than that.
 It’s providing support and guidance along a difficult journey.
 It’s lighting the way for others on an unfamiliar path to a life of security and well-being.